Greatest Hits (Waterparks album): Reception

 Greatest Hits received critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 82 out of 100 based on 4 reviews, indicating "critical acclaim".
 Matt Collar of AllMusic was positive and considered to songs on Greatest Hits to be "stadium-sized singalong anthems".
 Stevie Blackburn of Dead Press! praised the album and stated that "[the album's] seventeen tracks completely deliver...[and] with the talent that Waterparks possess they have an extremely long and bright career ahead of them."
 Sarah Jamieson of DIY praised the band's experimentation with various genres stating that it "make[s] Greatest Hits feel like a whirlwind of genres that far exceed the "pop rock" label that's been placed on them."
 Writing for Dork, Jamie MacMillan called the album "great" and stated that the album was "full of hits".
 Emily Carter of Kerrang! praised the songwriting on the album stating, "Waterparks have genuinely done everything; not so much simply just opening the metaphorical artistic door to give listeners a peek at their sky-high songwriting aspirations, but truly throwing all they have into 17 songs of pure chaotic – but carefully-crafted, don’t forget that – brilliance."

 Ali Shutler of NME called the album a "bold step into sprawling new territory".
 Writing for Upset, Stephen Ackroyd described the album's sound by stating, "never anything but in your face, it switches from pop-punk to full-on hyper-pop banger at will."
 Wall of Sound praised the album and considered the album to have a "different vibe to it" than their 2019 album, Fandom.

+In December 2021, Kerrang! listed Greatest Hits at number 31 on its 50 best albums of 2021 list.
+Emily Carter described the album as "wildly experimental" and Awsten Knight's work on it as having "emphatically succeeded in being the polar opposite of dull".